mental health training

 We offer two different types of trainings - community trainings and workplace trainings

 - WORKPLACE AND EMPLOYER TRAININGS: Building Hope also offers trainings to businesses and workplaces.
-If you are interested in bringing one of these trainings into your workplace, please email Casey at email@example.com.
+If you are interested in bringing one of these trainings into your workplace, please email Ravi at email@example.com.

 Want more detailed information about QPR and MHFA?
 Click HERE